 Marlon looked like he was hoping for more information, but the big man said nothing.
 So this was the ape-man she'd unwittingly helped to rescue.
 She ground her teeth again.
-Putting a face on the guy made it harder to tell on Axel.
+Putting a face on Zorbar just made it harder to tell on Axel.

 But no. She had to do it.
-Screw it, in the end no one had been hurt, so she didn't see the need of going to the police.
-But to be expected to work with a man with so little regard for her safety... it just wasn't on.
+Screw it, in the end no one had been hurt, so she saw no need to go to the police.
+But to be have to work with a man with so little regard for her safety... it just wasn't on.

 "Thanks, Zorbar," she said.
 "But Marlon, I have something important that I…"

-There was a creaking noise.
-Zorbar must have heard it at the same time as her, because both their heads turned before the others' did.
+Through the din of the crowd, she heard a creaking noise.
+Zorbar must have heard it at the same time as she did, because both their heads turned before the others' did.
 They saw the shelfing unit--the huge, heavy shelfing unit that reached three whole metres above the concrete floor of the Pavilion—start to topple and fall.

-She shoved Marlon with all her might, sending him sprawling into the front aisle.
+She shoved Marlon hard, sending him sprawling into the front aisle.
 But there were other people threatened by the falling unit, a hipster couple with a trolley full of paint-cans… and a small child.

 Everything was moving slowly.
 What would happen when the shelving unit hit the next one?
-Would the whole Pavillion fall like a row of dominoes?
+Would the whole Pavilion fall like a row of dominoes?
 Laura didn't know.
-But then, Zorbar was moving, propping the unit with his hands.
-Muscles and veins stood out on his arms.
+But then, Zorbar was moving, bracing the unit, muscles and veins standing out on his arms.
 He was holding it back, but for how long?

 Laura knew she couldn't use her powers where everyone could see… or wasn't supposed to, or something.
 She needed to think quickly.
 With a shove from her foot, she sent the hipster family and their trolley reeling backwards.
 With an invisible eyebeam, she burned through the feet on the shelving unit opposite.
 It creaked and groaned, and then started toppling the other way.

 "Come on!" she grabbed Zorbar's hand and pulled.
+Freed from his iron grip, it began to fall.
 The two massive shelves collapsed into one another, then struck in the middle of the aisle, propping each other up.